Why IUDs Are Such a Popular Birth Control Option

 Additionally, the Affordable Care Act made contraceptive options such as IUDs a much more affordable option for many women.
-While IUDs are less expensive in the long run, women may not have had the cash to cover the upfront cost.
+While IUDs are less expensive in the long run, women may not have had the cash to cover the upfront cost before.

 What should I do if I want an IUD?

 If you’re interested in an IUD and want to find out if it’s right for you, contact Maiden Lane Medical.
-The team of women’s health care providers offer comprehensive consultations and exams and provide information to help you make an informed and empowered decision about contraception.
+The team of women’s health care providers offers comprehensive consultations and exams and provides information to help you make an informed and empowered decision about contraception.
 Call Maiden Lane Medical or schedule an appointment online today.